COVID-19 misinformation by governments

 During the worldwide COVID-19 pandemic, many people began to spread false or un-confirmed data and information.
 This included politicians and other government officials from administrations in several countries.
 Misinformation about the virus includes its origin, how it spreads, and methods of preventing and curing the disease.
 Some downplayed the threat of the pandemic, and made false statements about preventative measures, death rates and testing within their own countries.
 Some have also spread COVID-19 vaccine misinformation.
 Changing policies also created confusion and contributed to the spread of misinformation.
 For example, the World Health Organization (WHO) originally discouraged use of face masks by the general public in early 2020, advising "If you are healthy, you only need to wear a mask if you are taking care of a person with suspected 2019-nCoV infection," although the WHO later changed their advice to encourage public wearing of face masks.

 Argentina

-Argentinian president Alberto Fernández and health minister Ginés García have been accused of spreading misinformation related to COVID-19 multiple times.

-In a radio interview Fernández recommended drinking warm drinks since "heat kills the virus".
+In a radio interview, Argentinian president Alberto Fernández recommended drinking warm drinks since "heat kills the virus".
 Scientific studies proved that this information is false.
-Fernández, in response to criticism, later said: "It's a virus that, according to all medical reports in the world, dies at 26ºC.
-Argentina was in a climatic scenario where temperature was around 30ºC so it would be hard for the virus to survive."
+Fernández, in response to criticism, later said: "It's a virus that, according to all medical reports in the world, dies at 26°C. Argentina was in a climatic scenario where temperature was around 30°C so it would be hard for the virus to survive."
 He later added: "The World Health Organization (WHO) recommends us to drink warm drinks since heat kills the virus"; however, the WHO did not recommend that at all.

-In June, in a press conference, Buenos Aires Province governor Axel Kicillof falsely stated that Spain was in an extremely strict lockdown at that time.
+In August 2020, in a press conference, Buenos Aires Province governor Axel Kicillof falsely stated that Spain was in an extremely strict lockdown at that time.
 A few hours later, the Spanish embassy in Argentina denied it.